availproject/avail-light/README.md

 - No actual database for the full client.
 - The changes trie isn't implemented (it is not enabled on Westend, Kusama and Polkadot at the moment).
 - A Prometheus server.
 While not difficult to implement, it seems a bit overkill to have one at the moment.

-## How to test

-There exists two clients.

-The full client can be tested with `cargo run`.

-> Note: The `Cargo.toml` contains a section `[profile.dev] opt-level = 2`, and as such `cargo run` alone should give performances close to the ones in release mode.

-The light client running in a browser can be tested with `cd wasm-node/javascript` and `npm run start`.